Print This Page

 - Finish major pruning if necessary.
 No flush cuts or pruning paint.

-- Prune fruit trees just before bud break.
+- Fruit trees just before bud break.

 - Remove suckers from bases of deciduous shrubs and other plants.